National Lost Pet Prevention Month: 5 top tips for keeping your pet safe

 Pay attention

-Paying attention may seem like a simple rule and might be something you already do but it’s honestly one of the most important ones when it comes to keeping your pet safe.
+Paying attention may seem like a simple rule, and might be something you already do, but it’s one of the most important steps when keeping your pet safe.

-If you have a dog, you should pay attention to them and their surroundings wherever you go, especially if you’re exploring unfamiliar locations.
+If you have a dog, you should pay attention to them and their surroundings wherever you go – especially while exploring unfamiliar locations.

 What to do if your dog is lost

-If you've lost your dog, there are a number of things you should do to find them as quickly as possible.
-These include:
+If you've lost your dog, there are a number of things you should do to find them as quickly as possible, including:

 • Contact your dog’s microchip database and inform them that your pet is lost.